-In accordance with Regulation EC No.1606/2002, BNP Paribas Cardif Group's consolidated financial statements have been prepared in accordance with the IAS/IFRS and IFRIC interpretations applicable as of 31 December 2019 as adopted by the European Union.
-These standards are available on the European Commission website.
+In accordance with Regulation EC No. 1606/2002, BNP Paribas Cardif Group's consolidated financial statements have been prepared in accordance with the IAS/IFRS and IFRIC interpretations applicable as of 31 December 20 as adopted by the European Union.
+These standards are available on the European Commission website1.

-The financial statements are presented on the basis of Recommendation No 2013-05 of the ANC of 7 November 2013 with respect to the format of the consolidated financial statements of insurance institutions established in accordance with international accounting standards.
-They were approved by the Board of Directors on 2 April 2020.
+The financial statements are presented based on Recommendation No. 2013-05 of the French Accounting Standards Authority (Autorité des Normes Comptables, ANC) of 7 November 2013 with respect to the format of the consolidated financial statements of insurance institutions established in accordance with international accounting standards.

+They were approved by the Board of Directors on 30 March 2021.